 Prerequisites: Seniors - An unweighted GPA through the first 6 semesters of 3.25 for Freshmen-Juniors - Score of 250 or higher on Accuplacer placement test.
-Within the last three years: MAT 095 or MAT 097 with a grade of C or better or required score on the Mathematics assessment test.
+Within the last three years, I have taken MAT 095 or MAT 097 with a grade of C or better or a required score on the Mathematics assessment test.

 This course is a rigorous college course offered as dual enrollment with Pima Community College that is designed to prepare students for AP Calculus or a college Calculus course.
 College-level algebra and trigonometry.
-Includes functions, polynomial functions, rational functions, exponential functions, logarithmic functions, trigonometric functions and identities and graphing technology use.
+Includes functions, polynomial functions, rational functions, exponential functions, logarithmic functions, trigonometric functions, identities, and graphing technology use.

-Recommendation: This course is intended as an intensive accelerated preparation for students who plan to continue to Calculus.
+Recommendation: This course is intended to provide intensive accelerated preparation for students who plan to continue to study calculus.
 Students will automatically earn college credit with a passing grade (C or better) in the course.